milesfrain/purescript-book/text/chapter10-new.md

 exports.encodeURIComponent = encodeURIComponent;
 ```

-Spago will find `.js` files in the `src` directory, and provide them to the compiler as foreign JavaScript modules.
+Spago will find `.js` files in the `src` and `test` directories, and provide them to the compiler as foreign JavaScript modules.

 JavaScript functions and values are exported from foreign JavaScript modules by assigning them to the `exports` object just like a regular CommonJS module.
-The `purs` compiler treats this module like a regular CommonJS module, and simply adds it as a dependency to the compiled PureScript module.
+The `purs` compiler (wrapped by `spago`)treats this module like a regular CommonJS module, and simply adds it as a dependency to the compiled PureScript module.
 However, when bundling code for the browser with `psc-bundle` or `spago bundle-app --to`, it is very important to follow the pattern above, assigning exports to the `exports` object using a property assignment.
-This is because `psc-bundle` recognizes this format,
-allowing unused JavaScript exports to be removed from bundled code.
+This is because `psc-bundle` recognizes this format, allowing unused JavaScript exports to be removed from bundled code.

 With these two pieces in place, we can now use the `encodeURIComponent` function from PureScript like any function written in PureScript.
 For example, if this declaration is saved as a module and loaded into PSCi, we can reproduce the calculation above: